 Request more information today to see how you can be a part of GCU Engineering.

 GCU Engineering faculty bring to the classroom extensive experience in research, industry and government service.
 Current faculty have many years of industry and applied research experience in the areas including but not limited to automotive, biomedical device design, mobility, electronics and manufacturing.
-The faculty actively convey the connections between real-world engineering solutions and course theory.
+The faculty actively convey the connections between practical engineering solutions and course theory.

 GCU Engineering students can be part of an experience that creates and expands opportunities for work and participation in relevant research projects or industry experience.